Brownfield Opportunity Area

 A “brownfield” is a property whose redevelopment is complicated by the presence or potential presence of contamination.
 Nearly every community in New York State is affected by brownfield sites.
 Left untouched, brownfields pose environmental, legal and financial burdens on a community and its taxpayers.
 However, after cleanup, these sites can again become the powerful engines for economic vitality, jobs and community pride that they once were.

-The Newtown Creek Brownfield Opportunity Area (BOA) Nomination Study is a joint initiative of the Greenpoint Manufacturing and Design Center (GMDC), Riverkeeper and the Newtown Creek Alliance.
+The Newtown Creek Brownfield Opportunity Area (BOA) Nomination Study was a joint initiative of the Greenpoint Manufacturing and Design Center (GMDC), Riverkeeper and the Newtown Creek Alliance.
+In 2012 we awarded the APA New York Chapter Meritorious Achievement Award.

 Download the Newtown Creek BOA Report here.
 (May 2012)